Everest Base Camp Trekking cost and Itinerary

 The final elevation of Everest Base Camp reaches a staggering 5364 meters, with the trek’s highest point being Kalapatthar Peak at 5555 meters.
 The altitude of Everest Base Camp in feet is 17598.43 feet.

 As you cross the 3,000-meter mark, you are advised not to elevate more than about 300 meters a day.
-Therefore, the maximum elevation you will embark on from Namche onwards will be 300 meters.
+Therefore, the maximum elevation you will ascend from Namche onwards will be 300 meters.
 On average, you ascend about 200–350 meters daily from Namche to acclimate appropriately to the elevated region.

 Transportation facilities provided by Boundless Adventure